 If the connection between lumbar spine injuries, over-exercise and urinary incontinence was a complete surprise to you, you are not alone.
 Most people, including many veterinarians, are not aware of this relationship.
 It is as if the most simple connections, the easiest treatments are the hardest to see in medicine.

 How are back injuries and exercise related to incontinence?

 Physiologically, urine leaking is caused by weakness of the urinary bladder sphincter.
 This sphincter receives its nerve supply from the caudal lumbar area of the spine.

 It appears that when the lumbar muscles get injured or overexerted, they get tight and the bladder sphincter nerves get impinged.
-This leads to the sphincter “numbing out” and involuntary urine leakage.
+This leads to the sphincter 'numbing out' and involuntary urine leakage.

-Most people do not believe this until they see the practical results of treatment for the lumbar spine and muscles in the area.
+Most people don't believe this until they see the practical results of treatment for the lumbar spine and muscles in the area.
 Failures are very rare unless there is a bladder polyp, tumor, infection or another underlying cause.
 Another issue could be the client is not following the treatment instructions.

 Many dogs going through the spay procedure are excessively stretched on the surgical table with their legs being pulled back by ties.
 The table is often insufficiently padded and this can generate excessive stress on the lumbar sacral spine and cause urinary incontinence.

 My intention isn't to discourage you from spaying or neutering your dog.
 In fact, I believe it is an important part of addressing dog homelessness and unnecessary suffering.